A long-closed Dayton night club will bounce back to life for one night — and there will likely be jumping around, bumping and grinding.

-Freeman, a longtime DJ at the alternative music dance club, will host the 2018 installment of the annual Asylum Reunion from 9 p.m. to 3 a.m.
+Matt Freeman, a longtime DJ at the alternative music dance club, will host the 2019 installment of the annual Asylum Reunion from 9 p.m. to 3 a.m.
 Friday, Nov.
-23, at Therapy Cafe, 452 E. Third St. in downtown Dayton.
+29, at Therapy Cafe, 452 E. Third St. in downtown Dayton.

 “You have the same music, the same DJ and the same atmosphere for the night,” Freeman said.
-“It is kind of like ‘Hot Tub Time Machine.
-You feel like you are back in ‘98.
-There are not a lot of cell phones out.
-People are talking (to each other).”
+“It is kind of like ‘Hot Tub Time Machine.”

 Dayton property owner Scott Edsall opened the Asylum, which morphed into Club Fusion and Parallax, in 1993 and closed in 2005.
 Freeman said it was inspired by a popular New York dance club.

 Its former building, 605 S. Patterson Blvd., now houses Daybreak, an emergency shelter for runaway and homeless youth.